mwood23/slate-test-utils/README.md

 - If you get an error about `DataTransfer` not being defined then you haven't imported the `slate-test-utils` mock correctly
 - If you get an error about your patch file make sure your versions are consistent with the `/example` file or create a patch specific to that version
+- If your editor does not appear to be updating from your tests make sure you have made your editor test friendly
+- If you get an error in your test about your hyperscript not being correct or un-parsable make sure you are importing the pragma and your built hyperscript

 ## FAQ

-- Could I use this with Prosemirror?
+- Could I use this with ProseMirror?
 I suppose you could depending on how they handle their events under the hood.

 ## TODO

-PR the patches to the respective repos, especially the Slate ones.
+- PR the patches to the respective repos, especially the Slate ones.
+- Write tests in Slate-React using the test utils?

+## Contributing

+Any and all PRs, issues, and ideas for improvement welcomes!